Sunni-yoon/Language_Modeling/README.md

 * Temperature 0.1 : <br/>
   * Generated Text : happy the country and the country to the son the consul of the world of the consul and the country so the <br/>
-  * At a low temperature of 0.1, the generated text is highly repetitive and lacks diversity.
-The model is conservative, choosing the most likely next character with high certainty, resulting in repetitive phrases. <br/>
+  * At a temperature of 0.1, the generated text is very repetitive and lacks diversity. <br/>

 * Temperature 0.5 :
-  * happy is such horse of the service:For the holy for with the king and do so streak of the must let the n <br/>
+  * Generated Text : happy is such horse of the service:For the holy for with the king and do so streak of the must let the n <br/>
+  * At a temperature of 0.5, the text shows some diversity while maintaining consistency.
+The generated text has more variety and some meaningful structure but can still be somewhat repetitive. <br/>

 * Temperature 1.0 : <br/>
   * happy to the wife.
 LADY ANNE:If, But other duse this thought him, perserful wintanted To lose me, my lo <br/>
+  * At a temperature of 1.0, the model generates more diverse text while maintaining coherence.
+This setting allows the model to produce plausible and varied text sequences without being too conservative or too random. <br/>

 * Temperature 2.0 : <br/>
   * happysry?To-muldingsser, draw Gringlim:-oden has, I, he, ruve dliled unmoy muving, and uf thrumedady',-a <br/>
+  * At a temperature of 2.0, the text becomes more diverse but loses consistency.
+The model generates creative but less meaningful output. <br/>

 * Temperature 5.0 : <br/>
   * happyhnleyiemr;!:wAdPhPrS?Ckno! wh byxRo eNtonduusook'r;; minf  mBqlei!Esvvoum ZanK AefocDaj.!
 Edos-de. <br/>
+  * At a temperature of 5.0, the generated text is highly random.
+The model samples almost uniformly from the probability distribution, resulting in nonsensical output. <br/>

  <br/>

 **Discussion** <br/>
 * The temperature parameter in the softmax function controls the randomness of the generated text. <br/>
 * A lower temperature (<1) makes the model more conservative, resulting in repetitive and less diverse text. <br/>
 * A higher temperature (>1) increases diversity but can lead to less coherent and more random outputs. <br/>
-* Therefore, adjusting this temperature parameter can help generate more plausible results. <br/>
+* As shown in the results above, the model generates different values depending on the temperature parameter.
+Therefore, adjusting the temperature parameter can help generate more plausible results. <br/>
 * Generally, a temperature around 1.0 provides a good balance for generating plausible and varied text.